consento-org/crypto/Readme.md

 writer.encryptKey.equals(receiver.encryptKey) // Key to encrypt messages, receiver _can_ write but not sign the message, thus it exists pro-forma
 ```

-All objects create with `createChannel` are well de-/serializable:
+All objects created using `createChannel` are well de-/serializable:

 ```javascript
 const { createChannel, Reader, Writer, Verifier } = require('@consento/crypto')